Saint Mark's Coptic Orthodox Cathedral (Alexandria): History

 Between 1985 and 1990, the church was widened from the western side after the former style with great accuracy, keeping the two bell tower in their places, so the entire area of the church was doubled.
 The six pillars were transferred to the new western entrance of the church supervised by Pope Shenouda III.

+On Palm Sunday, 9 April 2017, as part of the Palm Sunday church bombings, an Islamic State suicide bomber detonated a bomb in the cathedral, killing himself and 17 other people and wounding 48.